Ein trüber und verregneter Tag, mitunter kann es kräftig regnen.

-67th Tour of AustriaJul 5, 2015 :: In 2015, Kitzbuehel will once again be the venue of the royal stage of the Tour of Austria cycling race.
+67th Tour of AustriaJul 10, 2015 :: On 10th July 2015, Kitzbuehel will once again be the venue of the royal stage of the Tour of Austria cycling race.
 The 22.3 per cent gradient up the steep Kitzbuehel Horn is regarded as...

 This year Kitzbuehel will play host to the royal stage of the Tour of Austria for the 16th time.
 The approach to the Kitzbuehel Horn end point will again form the showground for a hard-fought battle between some of the best mountain cyclists in the world.
 Make sure you are there to watch when the final decision is made on the Horn!

 The climb up to the Kitzbueheler Horn is renowned for being one of the toughest challenges in international professional cycling due to the extreme incline of 15 to 18% throughout paired with the exposed sunny location, although the Horn is shorter in length (7.1 km) and has a lower altitude difference (865 m) than many of the famous Tour-de-France mountains.

 The Kitzbueheler Horn became legendary in cycling as a result of the International Mountain Cycling Race which ran from 1971 to 1995 (‘the greatest mountain prize in Europe’) for professionals and amateurs which extended from the city centre to the Alpenhaus.
 At this time, the Horn was deemed to be one of the most difficult mountain challenges in Europe.
 International and Austrian greats such as Lucien van Impe (NL), Beat Breu (SUI), Wolfgang Steinmayr (AUT) and Rudolf Mitteregger (AUT) topped the winners’ lists over the years.
 The race was re-introduced in 2005 and will take place on 8 August this year.